Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: The Dyadic Closure Method

 \section{The Dyadic Closure Method}

 In this section we present an algorithm that reconstructs (most of) a semi-directed level-1 network from a sequence alignment on $\mathcal{X}$.
-We follow a strategy similar as in \cite{erdos1999logs1} and as in the analysis of the short quartet support method in \cite{warnow2001absolute}.
+We follow a strategy similar as in \cite{erdos1999logs1} and as in the analysis of the `short quartet support method' in~\cite{warnow2001absolute}.

 As a first ingredient we present the \dcnc (\textsc{Dyadic Closure Network Construction}) method (see \cref{alg:dcnc}), which takes as input a set of quartet profiles, and outputs a level-1 network, \textsc{Inconsistent} (if two quartet profiles are incompatible), or \textsc{Insufficient} (if the quartet profiles do not provide enough information to construct a network).
-From \cref{thm:dyadic_closure} we can draw an immediate conclusion for the DCNC method:
+From \cref{thm:dyadic_closure} we can draw an immediate conclusion for the DCNC method, formulated in \cref{cor:DCNC1}. \CorrB{Recall from \cref{prop:qp_reconstruct} that we use the notation~$\NN$ to denote the mixed graph obtained from a semi-directed level-1 network~$\N$ by suppressing 2-cycles, 3-cycles and reticulation vertices in 4-cycles.}